Is there a unique way to become a successful coach?

 - Which are the main learnings you got from coaching courses

 Do your research and study different books, training, and courses.
-Combine them until you nail it.
+Combine them until you nail them.
 If you want to know more about how to create your own methodology, follow these simple steps.

 Element #3: Think Like an Entrepreneur